sevtechcodes/earthquake_app/README.md

 # Offical Elastic Community - Earthquake App
+## S2E2 - Building Server using Node.js with Express
-## Create project on local and run it
+### Create project on local and run it
 - On terminal
 ```
 mkdir earthquake_app